Quit Smoking Success Rates by Method

 The Important Nuance

 Despite the low per-attempt success rate, cold turkey has produced the largest total number of successful ex-smokers, simply because so many people try it.
 If you try cold turkey 20 times, your cumulative probability of eventual success is considerably higher than 3-5%.
-Most long-term ex-smokers in population surveys report having quit cold turkey — but many of them tried multiple times before it stuck.
+Most long-term ex-smokers in population surveys report having quit cold turkey, but many of them tried multiple times before it stuck.

 Method 2: Nicotine Replacement Therapy (NRT) — Single Product

-NRT products include patches, gum, lozenges, inhalers, and nasal spray.
+Nicotine replacement therapy products include patches, gum, lozenges, inhalers, and nasal spray.
 They deliver controlled doses of nicotine without the combustion products, MAO inhibitors, and other harmful chemicals in cigarette smoke.

 The Data